-If you need a Inference & Serving tool right now, our pick to watch is vllm-project/vllm-ascend (velocity score 5.1/10).
-Score 5.1/10 — established but flat.
+If you need a Inference & Serving tool right now, our pick to watch is vllm-project/vllm-ascend (velocity score 5.7/10).
+Score 5.7/10 — established but flat.
 Worth watching for the next inflection.
 Consider alternatives below if velocity matters.
-Other tools worth a look: sgl-project/sglang, ray-project/ray, gitleaks/gitleaks.
+Other tools worth a look: ray-project/ray, google-ai-edge/mediapipe, jd-opensource/xllm.
 Rankings update daily — see the full top 10 below.

-Beyond vllm-project/vllm, the next four highest-velocity Inference & Serving tools beam tracks are sgl-project/sglang, ray-project/ray, gitleaks/gitleaks, GeeeekExplorer/nano-vllm.
+Beyond vllm-project/vllm, the next four highest-velocity Inference & Serving tools beam tracks are ray-project/ray, google-ai-edge/mediapipe, jd-opensource/xllm, Avarok-Cybersecurity/atlas.
 Open any tool's profile for the full signal breakdown.

 Beam fuses five orthogonal signals into a single velocity score: code activity, package adoption, research citation, sentiment, and production signals.
 The score multiplies across signals, so any one signal collapsing pulls the whole score down — that's how beam catches stars-up-commits-down decay.
 Full methodology at /about/methodology.